MariSchn/ETH-Algorithms-Lab-2024/Week_05/Severus_Snape/README.md

 ## 📝 Problem Description

-The goal is to find the minimum total number of potions required to boost three attributes—magical power, happiness, and wit—to at least some specified threshold values $P$, $H$, and $W$, respectively.
-All attributes start at zero.
+The task is to determine the minimum total number of potions required to increase three attributes—magical power, happiness, and wit—to at least specified threshold values $P$, $H$, and $W$, respectively.
+All attributes initially have a value of zero.

-There are two types of potions available:
+Two types of potions are available:
 1.  **Type A Potions:** There are $n$ distinct potions of this type.
-The $i$-th potion provides $p_i$ magical power and $h_i$ happiness, but decreases wit by a fixed amount $a$.
+The $i$-th potion increases magical power by $p_i$ and happiness by $h_i$, but decreases wit by a fixed amount $a$.
 2.  **Type B Potions:** There are $m$ distinct potions of this type.
-The $j$-th potion provides $w_j$ wit, but decreases magical power by a fixed amount $b$.
-It has no effect on happiness.
+The $j$-th potion increases wit by $w_j$, but decreases magical power by a fixed amount $b$.
+This type has no effect on happiness.

-You must select a subset of the available $n$ type A and $m$ type B potions.
-The task is to determine the smallest possible size of this subset that meets or exceeds the required thresholds for all three attributes.
-If no combination of potions can achieve this, the answer should indicate that it's impossible.
+A subset of the available $n$ type A and $m$ type B potions must be selected.
+The task is to determine the smallest possible size of such a subset that meets or exceeds the required thresholds for all three attributes.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

-The problem asks for the minimum *total* number of potions.
-Notice that the two types of potions have distinct primary effects: type A for happiness, and type B for wit.
-Both affect power.
-How can you use this separation to simplify the problem?
+Notice that happiness is only ever increased by type A potions and never decreased by any potion.
+This means that once you reach the required happiness threshold, you do not need to worry about losing it.
+Therefore, your main challenge is to optimize the selection of potions to maximize magical power and wit while ensuring happiness is at least the required value.

 </details>

 <details>

 <summary>Hint #2</summary>

-Consider the type B potions.
-If you decide to take a fixed number, say $k_B$, of them, which $k_B$ potions are the best to choose?
-Since they all have the same power penalty ($b$) but offer different amounts of wit, it is always optimal to pick the ones that provide the most wit.
-This suggests a greedy choice is possible for type B potions.
+When working with type A potions, focus on how to reach the happiness threshold as efficiently as possible, but also pay attention to the resulting magical power.
+Since happiness cannot decrease, you can use a dynamic programming approach to precompute, for each possible number of type A potions and happiness value, the maximum magical power achievable.
+How might you structure your DP state and transitions to efficiently answer queries about possible happiness and power combinations?

 </details>

 <details>

 <summary>Hint #3</summary>

-Now consider the type A potions.
-Choosing them is more complex because they involve a trade-off between power and happiness.
-A simple greedy choice is not obvious.
-This subproblem—selecting a specific number of items to satisfy a constraint on one value (happiness) while maximizing another (power)—is a classic pattern.
-This structure suggests that dynamic programming might be a suitable technique.
+Once you have precomputed the best possible outcomes for type A potions, think about how to select type B potions.
+For a fixed number of type B potions, how would you choose which ones to take?
+Is there a way to select the most effective subset for a given number?
+What impact does this choice have on the other attributes?

 </details>

 <details>

 <summary>Hint #4</summary>

-To combine these ideas, you can pre-process one set of potions.
-For example, you can build a dynamic programming table for type A potions.
-A state like $dp[j][h]$ could store the maximum power achievable using exactly $j$ type A potions to get at least $h$ happiness.
-After this pre-computation, you can iterate through the number of type B potions you take ($k_B$), and for each choice, use the DP table to efficiently find the minimum number of type A potions ($k_A$) needed to satisfy the remaining requirements.
+Try to combine your strategies for both potion types.
+Can you iterate over possible numbers of type B potions, and for each, use your precomputed results for type A potions to check if all thresholds can be met?
+How can you efficiently check if a combination of type A and type B potions meets all three requirements?

 </details>

 ## ✨ Solutions

 <details>

 <summary>Final Solution</summary>
-This problem asks for the minimum total number of potions to satisfy three different attribute thresholds.
-The effects of the two potion types are intertwined, primarily through the magical power attribute.

 A good strategy is to separate the decision-making process for each type of potion.
-We can use dynamic programming to analyze the trade-offs for type A potions and a greedy approach for type B potions.
+We can use **dynamic programming** to analyze the trade-offs for type A potions and a **greedy** approach for type B potions.

-### Overall Strategy
+### Approach

 1.  **Pre-computation for Type A Potions:** The choice of type A potions is complex due to the two attributes they provide (power and happiness).
-We will use dynamic programming to pre-compute the maximum possible magical power for any given number of type A potions and any minimum happiness requirement.
+We will use dynamic programming to pre-compute the maximum possible **magical power** for any given number of type A potions and any minimum happiness requirement.
 2.  **Greedy Choice for Type B Potions:** For a fixed number of type B potions, it's always best to take those that provide the most wit, as they all have the same power penalty.
-We can sort them by their wit value.
+Therefore, we can sort them by their wit value.
 3.  **Combining Results:** We then iterate through the number of type B potions we could take.
 For each number, we calculate the resulting wit gain and power penalty.
 Then, using our pre-computed DP table, we find the minimum number of type A potions required to satisfy the remaining thresholds.
+4.  **Finalizing the Solution:** The first valid combination of type A and type B potions that meets all requirements gives us the answer.

 ### Dynamic Programming for Type A Potions

-Let's define a DP state to capture the necessary information.
+To efficiently select type A potions, we use a three-dimensional dynamic programming table that tracks the best possible outcome for different choices:

+**DP State Definition:**
-$dp[i][j][h]$ = The maximum magical power achievable by choosing exactly $j$ potions from the first $i$ available type A potions, while ensuring their combined happiness is *at least* $h$.
+$\text{DP}[i][j][h]$ represents the maximum total magical power achievable by choosing exactly $j$ potions from the first $i$ type A potions, such that their combined happiness is at least $h$.

+**Base Case:** For $j=1$ (only take one potion), the base case is handled by selecting the single potion among the first $i$ that provides at least $h$ happiness and the highest possible power.

+**Recursion:**
-The transitions are as follows: when considering the $i$-th potion (with power $p_{i-1}$ and happiness $h_{i-1}$):
+When considering the $i$-th potion (with power $p_{i-1}$ and happiness $h_{i-1}$), we have two choices:

+1. **Don't take the $i$-th potion:**
-*   **Option 1: Don't take potion $i-1$.** We must still choose $j$ potions from the first $i-1$ available.
-The maximum power is $dp[i-1][j][h]$.
+  We still need to select $j$ potions from the first $i-1$ potions, maintaining the same happiness requirement $h$.
+We have previously computed the optimal value for this and can read it from the DP table.
+The value is $\text{DP}[i-1][j][h]$.

-*   **Option 2: Take potion $i-1$.** We now need to choose $j-1$ potions from the first $i-1$.
-To meet the total happiness goal of at least $h$, the other $j-1$ potions must provide a combined happiness of at least $h - h_{i-1}$.
-The total power would be $p_{i-1}$ plus the power from the other potions, which is $dp[i-1][j-1][\max(0, h - h_{i-1})] + p_{i-1}$.
+2. **Take the $i$-th potion:** We must select $j-1$ potions from the first $i-1$ potions.
+To ensure the total happiness is at least $h$, the remaining $j-1$ potions must provide at least $h - h_{i-1}$ happiness (if this is negative, we use $0$ instead).
+This is because since we are taking potion $i$ we get $h_{i-1}$ from the potion itself, so we only need $\max(0, h - h_{i-1})$ from the other potions. <br />
+We can read how much magical power we will get from this from our DP table as $\text{DP}[i-1][j-1][\max(0, h - h_{i-1})]$.
+Since we also take the $i$-th potion, we add its power to the total.
+The value is $\text{DP}[i-1][j-1][\max(0, h - h_{i-1})] + p_{i-1}$.

-The final value is the maximum of these two options:
+We take the maximum of these two options:

+$$
-$dp[i][j][h] = \max(dp[i-1][j][h], \quad dp[i-1][j-1][\max(0, h - h_{i-1})] + p_{i-1})$
+	\text{DP}[i][j][h] = \max\left(\text{DP}[i-1][j][h],\; \text{DP}[i-1][j-1][\max(0, h - h_{i-1})] + p_{i-1}\right)

-The table is initialized with a very small number (negative infinity) to denote impossible states.
-Base cases for $j=1$ are handled by finding the best single potion.

-### Finding the Minimal Combination
+$$

+Using this recursion, we can simply fill the entire DP table $\text{DP}[i][j][h]$

+### Greedy Approach for Type B Potions

-After populating the DP table, we combine the results:
+After populating the DP table, we use a greedy approach to optimize the type B potions.
-1. Sort type B potions in descending order of the wit they provide.
+1. Sort type B potions in descending order of the wit they provide. <br /> This was not possible for the type A potions, as they provide both magical power and happiness.
 2. Iterate through the number of type B potions to take, $k_B$, from $1$ to $m$.
-For each $k_B$, we take the top $k_B$ potions.
+For each $k_B$, we take the top $k_B$ type B potions.
-3. Calculate the `current_wit` and `power_penalty` for these $k_B$ potions.
+3. Calculate the `current_wit` and `power_penalty` the best $k_B$ type B potions provide.
 4. If `current_wit` is at least $W$, we proceed.
 Otherwise, adding A-potions (which reduce wit) won't help, so we need more B-potions.
-5. We then search for the smallest number of type A potions, $k_A$ (from $1$ to $n$), that satisfies the remaining conditions:
+5. We then search for the smallest number of type A potions, $k_A$ (from $1$ to $n$) in our precomputed DP table, that satisfies the remaining conditions:
-    *   **Wit:** `current_wit` - $k_A \times a \ge W$
+    *   **Wit:** `current_wit` - $k_A \cdot a \ge W$, the wit needs to be enough even after applying the penalty $k_A \cdot a$ we get from the type A potions
-    *   **Power:** $dp[n][k_A][H] \ge P + \text{power\_penalty}$
+    *   **Power:** $\text{DP}[n][k_A][H] \ge P + \text{power\_penalty}$, the magiacal power when taking $k_A$ type A potions among all $n$ potions and having at least $H$ happiness needs to fulfill the magical power constraint, even when applying the power penalty from the type B potions.
-6. The first pair $(k_A, k_B)$ that fulfills all conditions provides a valid solution.
+6. Since the type B potions are sorted descendingly, the first pair $(k_A, k_B)$ that fulfills all conditions provides a valid solution.
 The algorithm returns the total count $k_A + k_B$ and terminates.

-If the loops complete without finding any solution, it is impossible.
+### Code
 ```cpp
 #include <iostream>
 #include <vector>